-Conventional antipsychotic drugs, such as chlorpromazine and haloperidol, have traditionally been used as first line antipsychotic drugs for patients with schizophrenia.
-The introduction of clozapine in the US in 1990 has resulted in the development of so-called “atypical” or second generation antipsychotics.
+Conventional antipsychotic drugs, such as chlorpromazine and haloperidol, have traditionally been used as first-line antipsychotic drugs for patients with schizophrenia.
+The introduction of clozapine in the United States in 1990 resulted in the development of what is now referred to as “atypical” or second-generation antipsychotics.

 Clinical use and efficacy

 Olanzapine shows more effectiveness in comparison to some other second-generation antipsychotic drugs.
 This drug is useful in the acute and maintenance treatment of schizophrenia and related disorders.
 Moreover, olanzapine has been shown to provide beneficial effects on both positive and negative symptoms, with a favorable side-effect profile and an early onset of antipsychotic action.

 Olanzapine has also been used in the management of bipolar disorder and acute mania, either as monotherapy or in combination with lithium or valproate.
 Akin to other antipsychotics, it is sometimes used as an adjunct to selective serotonin reuptake inhibitors (SSRIs) in the management of obsessive-compulsive disorder (OCD) and for treatment-resistant depression.

 This atypical antipsychotic was also researched as a therapeutic strategy for Gilles de la Tourette syndrome, drawing attention to its possible use for comorbid behavioral disorders.
 Olanzapine can effectively control tics and improve the patient's quality of life, as well as their ability to work.